-Doping regulators contend this punishment is justified, given the country's cover-up over doping violations.
+Doping regulators contend this punishment is justified, given the country's cover-up.

-There are 335 Russian athletes competing in the 2020 Games as "neutrals" under the moniker ROC, or Russian Olympic Committee, as part of an ongoing sanction imposed by the World Anti-Doping Agency (WADA).
-Russia can not officially send any athlete to an international sports competition until December 2022.
+There are 204 Russian athletes competing in the 2022 Winter Games as "neutrals" under the moniker ROC as part of ongoing sanctions imposed by the World Anti-Doping Agency (WADA).
+Russia cannot officially send any athlete to an international sports competition until December 2022.

 While WADA's ban on the country was severe, the agency and International Olympic Committee have made special arrangements for athletes who have proven to be clean.